shibatch/nofreelunch/README.md

 prohibit the return of profits made through the use of OSS.
-If it becomes widely recognized that companies are natural to return a portion of the profits earned from the use of OSS to the projects, and if companies' code of conduct incorporates financial support for OSS projects, we can expect to see significant progress toward solving the burnout problem.
+If it becomes widely recognized that companies are natural to return a portion of the profits earned from the use of OSS to the projects, and if companies' codes of conduct incorporates financial support for OSS projects, we can expect to see significant progress toward solving the burnout problem.
 The adoption of the GTEFR by a large number of OSS projects will make those companies at least aware of the burnout